-Tooth sensitivity is when you feel a sharp, quick pain when your tooth comes into contact with certain objects.
-Tooth sensitivity is typically stimulated by cold, hot or sweets.
-For instance, eating an ice cream or chewing on candies may trigger your tooth sensitivity.
-Having sensitive teeth is not fun!
-Tooth sensitivity can cause you to avoid eating certain food objects.
+Tooth sensitivity is a sharp, quick pain you feel when your tooth comes into contact with particular food items.
+Tooth sensitivity is typically triggered by cold, hot, or sweets.
+For instance, eating ice cream, sipping a latte, or chewing candies may trigger tooth sensitivity.
+Having sensitive teeth is no fun!
+It may cause you to avoid eating or drinking things you like.
+So what causes tooth sensitivity?
+And how can you resolve it?
 Let's examine some common types of tooth sensitivity to better understand this phenomenon:

 Localized tooth sensitivity

 Localized tooth sensitivity is when you're sensitivity is limited to a single tooth.
 The most common causes of localized tooth sensitivity are dental cavities or cracked teeth.

 Your tooth may become sensitive because it has a cavity.
 As cavities penetrate past the outer tooth layer and into the dentin, the tooth becomes sensitive.
 This is particularly common when eating sweets, as well as cold items.
 This type of tooth sensitivity is common among teenagers who typically have one or more cavities.
 You need to see your dentist to take some X-rays and evaluate your teeth.
 If your dentist finds cavities, then you need to have them fixed.
 Luckily, a simple filling usually takes care of the problem and resolves your sensitivity.